-If you have skipped updating openemm code packages while updating the runtime package, you have to use the switch menu to switch back to an older runtime version (see rollback section above for details).
+If you have skipped updating openemm code packages while updating the runtime package, you have to use the switch menu to switch back to an older runtime version (see section Rollbacks for OpenEMM below for details).

 Note: If you need to switch back to a 20.04 release and you are not offered runtime 20.04.050 or later, please make a copy of your individual file server.xml in directory /home/openemm/tomcat/conf because runtimes before 20.04.050 used to overwrite the existing server.xml when switching back.